Albert, Merrill, Parker, Warick & Trafford Neighborhood Study

 Discussion at the workshop found most of the attending residents in favor of a partial road closure, which would separate the businesses on Woodward Ave from the residential neighborhoods as shown in the sketch below.
 Staff proposed setting up a temporary barrier to test this option after the Dream Cruise and when school had resumed.

-Barricades and signage will be installed for a duration of six to eight weeks, currently planned for most of October-November.
-The city will measure traffic speeds and volumes to evaluate the effect of a partial road closure, and then the barricades will be removed for the winter.
+Barricades and signage were installed for a duration of several weeks in October through November 2019.
+The city measured traffic speeds and volumes to evaluate the effect of the partial road closure, and then the barricades were removed for the winter.

-The city invites neighborhood residents to provide feedback about the closures.
-Please wait a few weeks after the barricade installation before sending comments, as it typically takes time for drivers to adjust to traffic changes.
-Contact the city by writing a letter, sending an e-mail to email@example.com, or in person at the January 28, 2020 Citizens Traffic Committee Meeting.
+The city invited neighborhood residents to provide feedback about the closures.
+They could contact the city by writing a letter, sending an e-mail or in person at the January 28, 2020 Citizens Traffic Committee Meeting.